lewazo/eslint-mocha-no-only/README.md

 This package contains en ESLint rule which throws an error (or warning) when the `only()` method is called on `describe`, `context`, `it`, `specify`, `suite` and `test` Mocha test keywords.

 ## Why do I need this?
 `only()` is a useful Mocha feature that lets the test runner run one specific part of a test suite.
-Often, developers may end up forgetting removing the `only()` method before commiting and pushing their code.
+Often, developers may end up forgetting to remove the `only()` method before commiting and pushing their code.
 This results in the CI tool running only one specific test in the suite which may end up in a false-positive build.

 By having ESLint throw an error in such cases, you can rest assured your CI tool runs all your test suites.